 Just before our screening, Dawn Fulton from Smith College in Northampton, MA, a professor who specializes in the study of French cinema and Caribbean studies, spoke to the audience.
 She talked about the challenges that directors, artists, and authors from the islands face in balancing the natural beauty of a place like Guadaloupe with the sometimes harsh realities of living there.
 She went on to state that Monpierre had somehow managed to successfully weave these two disparate elements together with Elza.
 Regrettably, I find myself disagreeing with this sentiment.

 While the beauty of Guadaloupe itself is on resplendent display, Monpierre makes no effort to explore the deep-seated socioeconomic concerns of the Guadaloupeans.
-Too often the characters in the film mention these problems, like the problematic phenomenon of colorism, without actually investigating or making any arguments about them.
+Too often characters mention these problems, like the unfortunate phenomenon of colorism, without actually investigating or making any arguments about them.
 This makes it difficult to connect with the issues on any sort of emotional or intellectual level, despite their importance to the inhabitants of the island.

 The lack of subtlety in this sequence is representative of the film itself.
-For example, many of these on-the-nose scenes are accentuated by a strangely-placed piano piece that seems like it’d be much more at home in a daytime soap opera than a serious drama.
-These conceits culminate in the movie’s final moments, where Monpierre deviates from the real-world story to tell a schmaltzy, wish-fulfillment ending about her father that makes very little sense in the context of the narrative.
+For example, many of these on-the-nose scenes are accentuated by a strangely-placed piano piece that seems like it would be much more at home in a daytime soap opera than a serious drama.
+These conceits culminate in the movie’s final moments, where Monpierre deviates from the real-world story to tell a schmaltzy, wish-fulfilling ending about her father that makes little sense in the context of the narrative.